exercism/php/exercises/concept/pizza-pi/.docs/hints.md

 ## 1. A Dough Ratio

-- This task uses basic arithmetic with addition and multiplication.
+- You can solve this task using basic arithmetic operators for addition and multiplication.

 ## 2. A Splash of Sauce